-During a nostalgic trip to Dublin City, Ireland in June 1971, I found myself in the delightful Saint Stephen's Green, a welcome oasis in that bustling, cosmopolitan city.
-The park is sited not far from the Four Courts building, which sits on the north bank of the river Liffey, and the last bastion for those brave, but sadly, doomed rebels of the 1916 rebellion against British rule.
-Earlier I had visited Glasnevin cemetery, the final resting place for most of Ireland’s heroes, and decided to rest a while before moving on to Trinity College.
-Stopping off at Bewley’s Coffee house on Grafton Street for one of their delicious lattes I remember remarking on the way everything seemed to sparkle and glow in the bright sunshine and how the feeling of content always enveloped me anytime I visited that magical city.
-The city truly had an aura all it’s own and gave off an almost surreal feeling of believing anything could be possible.
-Finishing my coffee I slowly walked the short distance to the park, entered through the wrought iron entrance gates, approached a comfortable looking bench under an old linden tree and sat down.
+During a nostalgic trip to Dublin City, Ireland in June 1971, I found myself in the delightful St. Stephen's Green, a welcome oasis in that bustling, cosmopolitan city.
+The park is sited not far from the Four Courts building, which sits on the north bank of the River Liffey, and the last bastion for those brave, but sadly, doomed rebels of the 1916 rebellion against British rule.
+Earlier I had visited Glasnevin Cemetery, the final resting place for most of Ireland’s heroes, and decided to rest a while before moving on to Trinity College.
+Stopping off at Bewley’s Coffee house on Grafton Street for one of their delicious lattes, I remember remarking on the way everything seemed to sparkle and glow in the bright sunshine and how the feeling of contentment always enveloped me anytime I visited that magical city.
+The city truly had an aura all its own and gave off an almost surreal feeling of believing anything could be possible.
+Finishing my coffee I slowly walked the short distance to the park, entered through the wrought iron gates, approached a comfortable looking bench under an old linden tree and sat down.

 As I looked, I stood up, blinked twice in surprise when I noticed that the strange looking man was wearing a pair of black and white spats over his glossy, patent leather shoes.
 Bringing my gaze upward, slowly absorbing his strange attire, I noticed his grey pin-striped trousers had razor sharp creases.
 As my eyes came level with his I was startled to find him looking directly at me with a haughty expression on his pale, fleshy face.
 His unblinking eyes stared at me with an intensity that sent a shiver throughout my body.